-The materiality of an aspect of an FMI's activity has to be determined in light of this report's objectives -enhancing safety and efficiency - and underlying principles.
-Therefore, an aspect of an FMI's An aspect of a securities settlement facility's activities is or becomes material if it can be a source of a material risk, especially, but not limited to, credit, liquidity, general business, custody, investment, or operational risks.
-In addition, parts of the activity that have a significant effect on the FMI's efficiency may also qualify as material aspects of the activity covered by the principle on legal basis.
+The materiality of an aspect of an FMI's activity has to be determined in light of this report's objectives

+-enhancing safety and efficiency-and underlying principles.
+Therefore, an aspect of an FMI's An aspect of a securities settlement facility's activities is or becomes material if it can be a source of a material risk, especially, but not limited to, credit, liquidity, general business, custody, investment-or operational risks.
+In addition, parts of the activity that have a significant effect on the FMI's efficiency may also qualify as material aspects of the activity covered by the principle on legal basis; or operational risk.

-3.1.4.
-A TR's rules, procedures, and contracts should be clear about the legal status of the transaction records that it stores.
-Most TRs store transaction data that do not represent legally enforceable trade records.
-For some TRs, however, participants may agree that the TR's electronic transaction record provides the official economic details of a legally binding contract, which enables trade details to be used for the calculation of payment obligations and other events that may occur during the life of the transaction.
+for the calculation of payment obligations and other events that may occur during the life of the transaction.
 A TR should identify and mitigate any legal risks associated with any such ancillary services that it may provide.
 Further, the legal basis should also determine the rules and procedures for providing access and disclosing data to participants, relevant authorities, and the public to meet their respective information needs, as well as data protection and confidentiality issues (see also Principle 24 on disclosure of market data by TRs).